A Bayesian realized threshold measurement GARCH framework for financial tail risk forecasting: Model Proposed

-Although not investigated in our paper, the proposed threshold measurement has more potential flexibility and could be easily further extended.
-For example, the threshold variable $z_{t}$ can be chosen as the realized measure $x_t$ and threshold values $c$ can be estimated instead of fixed, thus the size asymmetry can be also considered.
-Threshold variable $z_{t}$ can be also selected as other exogenous economic variables to allow it to be a potentially more flexible and informative dynamic process.
+In our paper, we choose the threshold variable $\zeta_{t}$ to be self-exciting, that is, $\zeta_{t}= r_{t}$, and the threshold value $c=0$, as typical choices in the literature.
+Therefore, the proposed threshold measure equations can be used to capture the leverage effect.
+Its properties are discussed and compared with the original measurement equation in Realized-GARCH in Section \ref{parameter_estimates_section}.
+Although not investigated in our paper, the proposed threshold measurement equation has more flexibility than the one in the Realized-GARCH and can be easily further extended.
+For example, the threshold variable $\zeta_{t}$ can be chosen as the realized measure $x_t$ and threshold value $c$ can be estimated instead of fixed, thus the size asymmetry can be also considered.
+The threshold variable $\zeta_{t}$ can also be selected as other exogenous economic variables to allow for a potentially more flexible and informative dynamic process.

-Further, as mentioned the framework can be easily employed in the other extensions of the Realized-GARCH framework.
-Incorporating the threshold measurement equation into the Realzied-Threshold-GARCH of \cite{chen2019bayesian}, a realized double threshold GARCH can be proposed as below, although its performance is not investigated in this paper.